ArborealAudio/OmniAmp/Notes.md

   - much to be done here.
 Multiple mic options, movable mics?
 Or shall we stick to just a few different cabs, keep it basic?

+  - so far have added a guitar cab and a bass cab, not really sure how good they sound yet

 - Getting different defaults for different modes?
 Would need to make them separate States if so.

+- SIMD implementation

 # NOTES
 Using JUCE 7.0.1